acceleratingdigitalskills/intro-to-R-for-MRs/index.md

 site: sandpaper::sandpaper_site
 ---

-This is teaching material for a one-day workshop that aims to introduce the programming language R to music researchers.
+This course offers a gentle introduction to the programming language R for music researchers.